Socioeconomic status and mental health: Midtown Manhattan Study (1962)

-The study by Srole, Langer, Micheal, Opler, and Rennie, known as the Midtown Manhattan Study, has become a quintessential study in mental health.
+The study by Srole, Langner, Michael, Opler, and Rennie, known as the Midtown Manhattan Study, has become a quintessential study in mental health.
 The main focus of the research was to "uncover [the] unknown portion of mental illness which is submerged in the community and thus hidden from sociological and psychiatric investigators alike".
 The researchers managed to probe deep into the community to include subjects usually left out of such studies.
 The experimenters used both parental and personal SES to investigate the correlation between mental illness and social class.
 When basing their results on parental SES, approximately 33 percent of Midtown inhabitants in the lowest SES showed some signs of impairments in mental functioning while only 18 percent of the inhabitants in the highest SES showed these signs.
 When assessing the relationship based on personal SES, 47 percent of inhabitants in the lowest SES showed signs of weakening mental functions while only 13 percent of the highest SES demonstrated these symptoms.
 These findings remained the same for all ages and genders.

+SES and child development

+Children who are raised by parents with lower levels of education and in turn lower socioeconomic conditions are shown to be "five times more likely to have a psychiatric disorder" compared to those who have parents with higher levels of education.
+Low SES can not only contribute to the increased risk of developing mental health issues, but can also affect how long the disorder persists along with its intensity.